-13. Hokkaido – Just another name I’ve heard about.
-It supposed to be one of the most beautiful areas in Japan and I like beautiful things.
+13. Hokkaido – Just another name I keep hearing.
+It’s supposed to be one of the most beautiful areas in Japan, and I like beautiful things.

 16. Karaoke – Because nothing says I’m turning Japanese more than belting out some Lady Gaga with drunk Japanese businessmen!

 17. Pod hotels – Sleeping in a pod-sized hole?
 Sounds interesting.

 18. Geisha bars – Hey, why not?
 When in Rome, right?